The-Marcy-Lab-School/marcy-curriculum-docs/fullstack-curriculum/mod-2-html-css-dom/1-html.md

 ## Live Server

-* When you open an HTML file directly to view in your browser, your browser uses the `file://` **protocol** to retreive the `.html` file from your file system.
+* When you open an HTML file directly to view in your browser, your browser uses the `file://` **protocol** to retrieve the `.html` file from your file system.

 ![using the file protocol to get the html file](img/index-file-protocol.png)